mudler/LocalAI/examples/langchain/README.md

 ## Copyright

-Some of the example code in index.mts is adapted from the langchainjs project and is Copyright (c) Harrison Chase.
+Some of the example code in index.mts and full_demo.py is adapted from the langchainjs project and is Copyright (c) Harrison Chase.
 Used under the terms of the MIT license, as is the remainder of this code.